FactomProject/FactomDocs/DeveloperGuide/hello_world.md

 		}
 	}

-The easiest way to create Factom applications in golang is to import the factom package.
+The easiest way to create Factom applications in golang is to import the factom package by running ``go get github.com/FactomProject/factom``

 	import (
 		//...